 You Can Write Off A Portion Of Your Childcare

-Great news: If you’re working (or actively seeking work) and you pay childcare for a dependent under 13 years old, you can claim the Child and Dependent Care Credit.
-This credit is a dollar-for-dollar reduction of your taxes, based on your childcare expenses.
+If you’re working (or actively seeking work) and you pay for childcare for a dependent under 13, you can claim the Child and Dependent Care Credit, which is a dollar-for-dollar reduction of your taxes, based on your childcare expenses.
 You can get up to $1,050 for one child and up to $2,100 for two children or more.
 (Nursery school, private kindergarten, after-school programs, summer day camps and day care are all qualifying expenses.)
 Already pay for childcare out of a pretax FSA?
-You can't double dip, but you can claim the credit on up to $1,000 if you have two or more kids, assuming you've maxed out the $5,000 FSA contribution.
+You can’t double dip, but you can claim the credit on up to $1,000 if you have two or more kids, assuming you’ve maxed out the $5,000 FSA contribution.

 And The Cost Of Any Onesies You Donate